PBPC05/C05_tugaskelompok/docs/workflow.md

 git push origin feat/<short-name>

 4. Open Pull Request into dev
-5. PR must be reviewed before merging, merged branch will be deleted.
-6. If there is no issues, dev can be merged into main
+5. If there is no issues, dev can be merged into main